terrylthompsonintx/youtube-googlebooks-meetup-capstone-codehomev2/readme.md

 * Embedding content in the lower section of screen.
 I.E.  the user selects an item and instead of opening in a new tab, it opens in the lower section of page.
 * Pagination of returns; currently there is a limited number of displayed returns regardless of how many are returned from API.
 Ideally if there are more returns than one page, the user can select to go to the next set of returns.
-* Add an option for the user to enter a query rather than to select a pre-existing one.
+* Add an option for the user to enter a query as an alternative to selecting a pre-existing one.